 Palm Oil Free Certification Trademark labeling

-However, the only way to know a product is 100% palm oil free is if it is has earned the Palm Oil Free Certification Trademark from the International Palm Oil Free Accreditation Programme.
+However, the only way to know a product is 100% palm oil free is if it is has earned the Palm Oil Free Certification Trademark from the International Palm Oil Free Accreditation Programme or the Orangutan Alliance.

 Before you buy anything, read the labels while you are in the store.
 Buy the products that don’t list palm oil and palm oil derivatives.
 Read labels every time.
 This list is meant to be a starting point and is not guaranteed.
 Use it as a starting point.
 Please do your own due diligence.

 Also, we always are updating and adding to this list as we find palm oil free products.